What happens when there is snow on your solar panels?

 The days here get pretty short in winter, so that’s about as good a day as I can expect.
 If those panels were covered in snow, I would have lost nearly all of that production.

 Do solar panels melt snow?

-However, they are dark colored, so they passively absorb energy from the sun and get warmer.
-This is sometimes enough heat to help clear the panels if there’s only a light dusting of snow, but in my experience this passive heat from the sun can’t be relied on to keep your panels clear of snow.
+However, they are dark colored and passively absorb energy from the sun, making them a little bit warmer.
+This is sometimes enough heat to help clear the panels if there’s only a light dusting of snow, but in my experience this small amount of heat can’t be relied on to keep your panels clear of snow.

 How does roof slope help keep your solar panels clear?

-Snow is surprisingly sticky, especially if it’s a wet rather than a dry, powerdery snow.
-My roof pitch is 5:12, which is a 42°.
+Snow is surprisingly sticky, especially if it’s a wet rather than a dry, powdery snow.
+My roof pitch is 5:12, which is a 42° angle.
 That’s pretty steep.
 Even so, the snow doesn’t really slump off until the temperature warms up.

-I also have something working against me, which is that the bottom row of my panels is mounted on a flat section of roof that abuts the pitched section.
+I have another thing working against me, which is that the bottom row of my panels is mounted on a flat section of roof that abuts the pitched section.
 That’s a recent addition to my home.
 Before that addition, if I had a few inches of snow on my panels, the snow would slide off the roof once the temperature warmed up a little.

-This would sometimes happen in dramatic fashion: the snow would slide off in dramatic fashion, like an avalanche.
+This would sometimes happen in dramatic fashion: the snow would slide off like an avalanche.
 This is something to keep in mind if you have solar panels on a pitched roof.
-Be prepared for snow avalanches off your solar array to happen, so you might want to keep the area underneath clear of things like patio furniture or vehicles.
+Be prepared for avalanches off your solar array to happen, so you might want to keep the area underneath clear of things like patio furniture or vehicles.